Our co-operation policy for Travellers

 What does the policy allow?

-Once the policy is in place, Travellers should be allowed to remain on the land subject to the following conditions:
+This policy allows Travellers to remain on public land subject to the following conditions:

 - Occupation does not constitute a measurable public health hazard or cause pollution to water supplies - district councils should liaise with the landowner, support groups and Traveller families to ensure services (eg, refuse collection) are in place to eliminate any public health hazard